maverickspectacle/database/pages/race.md

 Younger children will discriminate against black people in general, while older children will only do so under low salience of anti-racist norms<ref>https://www.researchgate.net/publication/51747342_The_development_of_intergroup_bias_in_childhood_How_social_norms_can_shape_children's_racial_behaviours</ref>.

 Prejudice in the form of perceived physical and health danger is hard-wired into the human brain, through it being an adaptive response to perceived threat from outside groups<ref>https://www.sciencedaily.com/releases/2005/05/050525105357.htm</ref>.

-### Racial Privilege and Guilt

-Diversity courses increase beliefs in white privilege and racism and more support for affirmative action.
-White students express greater white guilt after completing such courses<ref>https://journals.sagepub.com/doi/abs/10.1080/00986280701700250</ref>.

-White guilt is associated with belief in white privilege and belief that Europeans are perpetrators of racial discrimination<ref>https://pubmed.ncbi.nlm.nih.gov/15272965/</ref>.

-Perceived racial privilege is associated with lower self-rated health and more physically and mentally unhealthy days<ref>https://www.researchgate.net/publication/23770469_Is_Perceived_Racial_Privilege_Associated_with_Health_Findings_from_the_Behavioral_Risk_Factor_Surveillance_System</ref>.

-On average, white guilt amongst white people is low, but there is large range and variability.
-White guilt is associated with more negative personal evaluations of whites and theoretical antecedents of stronger beliefs in the existence of white privilege.
-White guilt mediates the relationship from white privilege and beliefs about the prevalence of discrimination to attitudes toward affirmative action, and both white guilt and prejudice independently predict attitudes toward affirmative action<ref>https://journals.sagepub.com/doi/abs/10.1177/0146167299025004008</ref>.

-Social liberals show more sympathy for a poor black person than a poor white person after reading about white privilege, while for social conservatives there is no difference.
-However, relative to conservatives, liberals are just as sympathetic to the poor white person<ref>https://www.researchgate.net/publication/332749635_Complex_Intersections_of_Race_and_Class_Among_Social_Liberals_Learning_About_White_Privilege_Reduces_Sympathy_Increases_Blame_and_Decreases_External_Attributions_for_White_People_Struggling_With_Pover</ref>.

 ### Model Minority